 One of the biggest differences between the old-school method and the modern approach is that today bodybuilders use splits whereas, in the past, training full body was the norm.
 Since yesterday always feels more mysterious than today, people attribute peculiar properties to the old-school method.
 Question is, are the benefits that great or is our nostalgia forming a union with our hunger for adventure only to throw us in another labyrinth?
 In other words, is training your whole body each time you hit the gym that great?

-Working Full Body Drains A Lot Of Energy
+Full Body Training Drains a Lot Of Energy

 Too Many Distractions, Hard To Focus

-When you are trying to do so many things at once you lose strength and energy.
-It’s like trying to have three girlfriends – it can only works for a little while before all your money disappears or you get caught.
+When you doing so many things at once, you lose strength and energy.
+It’s like trying to have three girlfriends – this can work only for a little while before all your money disappears or you get caught.

-When you are doing 10 exercises per workout tracking progress becomes a nightmare because there are so many variables that affect the final input.
+When you are doing 15 exercises per workout, tracking progress becomes a nightmare because there are so many variables that affect the final result.

-Conclusion: Full body workouts are great and can be very effective but if they consist of well chosen exercises and follow intelligent programming instead of just doing every move under the Sun.
+Conclusion: Full body workouts are great and can be very effective but only if they consist of well-chosen exercises and follow an intelligent programming.
+Otherwise, they will result in fatigue and lack of focus.